biohazard999/Xenial.Framework/docs/guide/layout-builders-simple-registration.md

 ![Person Void Layout](/images/guide/layout-builders/person-void-layout.png)

 ::: tip
-If you don't like this convention there are [some overloads for stricter](#other-registrations) registration patterns.
+If you don't like this convention, there are [some overloads for stricter](#other-registrations) registration patterns.
 :::

 ::: warning